varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### listens for the change event

-Other interaction logic is completed by calling the `change` event
+Other interaction logic is completed by calling the `change` event.

 ```html
 <var-rate v-model="score" @change="handleChange"/>